awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group-rule.md

 # AWS::EC2::SecurityGroup Egress<a name="aws-properties-ec2-security-group-rule"></a>

 Specifies an outbound rule for a security group\.
-An outbound rule permits instances to send traffic to the specified IPv4 or IPv6 address range, or to the instances associated with the specified destination security groups\.
+An outbound rule permits instances to send traffic to the specified IPv4 or IPv6 CIDR address ranges, or to the instances associated with the specified destination security groups\.

 You must specify only one of the following properties: `CidrIp`, `CidrIpv6`, `DestinationPrefixListId`, or `DestinationSecurityGroupId`\.